joetex/jario/README.md

 - Super Metroid AI (incomplete)

- - --World is rebuilt using tiles (was hoping to use this for Machine Learning AI to know where walls/pathing)
+ - --World is rebuilt using tiles (was hoping to use this for Machine Learning AI to know about walls/pathing)
  - --Game specific memory manipulation functions (health, missles, positions, velocity, etc)